ty-garside/aoc-2022-in-kotlin/README.md

+# Ty Garside - tyroid42@gmail.com

+SPOILERS!!!
+Don't look at the code if you haven't completed the challenge yet.

 # aoc-2022-in-kotlin

 Welcome to the Advent of Code[^aoc] Kotlin project created by [ty-garside][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.